How to have anal sex

 For a good first experience you both need to be really turned on, so don’t skimp on foreplay.
 Then, when you’re ready, start by caressing the anus with a finger or tongue (called rimming).
 Be gentle and apply lots of lube.
 Unlike the vagina, the anus is not self-lubricating.
 Read our guide to how to use lube here.

 Be guided by your partner’s reaction and be sensitive to their wishes.
 “Don’t just shove your finger in and start pushing it in and out like you’re trying to polish something,” says Barrie.
 “Find out what they want to do.”

-If you’re working this into female foreplay be careful not to use the same finger for her vagina, as trace amounts of faeces can cause infection.
+If you’re working this into foreplay with someone who has a vagina, be careful not to use the same finger for the vagina, as trace amounts of faeces can cause infection.
 Keep a pack of baby wipes handy, or switch hands.

-It’s a good idea to practice alone to get an idea of how it feels to stick something up your bum as opposed to something coming out.
-Try inserting a lubed finger or small dildo.
+Before you have anal sex for the first time, it’s a good idea to practise alone to get an idea of how it feels to stick something up your bum as opposed to something coming out.
+Try inserting a lubed finger, a small dildo or the tip of a butt plug.
 “It’s about working out what you like,” says Barrie.